-The request to permit and operate an existing nut storage facility consisting of four prefabricated storage buildings totaling 80,300± square feet.
-The buildings are located on approximately 3± acres on the northwestern corner of the parcel and are made of prefabricated steel frames, enclosed with vinyl covering, over concrete pads; paved drive aisles have been installed between the structures.
+The request to permit and operate an existing nut storage facility consisting of four prefabricated storage buildings totaling $80,300\pm$ square feet.
+The buildings are located on approximately $3\pm$ acres on the northwestern corner of the parcel and are made of prefabricated steel frames, enclosed with vinyl covering, over concrete pads; paved drive aisles have been installed between the structures.
 The two most westward structures will include areas for shipping and receiving.
 During the harvest period, which runs from August to December, the number of employees on the project site are anticipated to be six to eight per day with hours of operation to be Monday through Saturday 6:00 a.m. to 8:00 p.m.
-During off-season periods, which runs from January to July, the number of employees on-site are anticipated to be up to three per day with hours of operation to be Monday through Saturday 7:00 a.m. to 5:00 p.m.
+During off-season periods, which runs from January to July, the number of employees on-site are anticipated to be up to three per day with hours of operation to 5:00 p.m.
 The proposed project anticipates receiving 10-12 truckloads of nuts per day from surrounding orchards during the harvest period and up to 3-4 truckloads per day during the off-season.